-P&P Guidance Updates and Changes
+P&P Guidance Updates and Changes: Summary of Changes Effective July 1

 The Policies & Procedures (P&P) Builder, a module of NASFAA’s Compliance Engine, guides you step-by-step through the creation of a centralized, accessible policies and procedures manual.
 Due to the timing of the release of the P&P Builder template each year, the U.S. Department of Education (ED) may provide new guidance which affects the existing template.
 In response, updates will be made to the P&P Builder template.